 Gillingham is the proud home of the Royal School of Military Engineering and more than 1,000 university students, and is an increasingly popular location for families.
-It is home to Kent's only league football club and to Kent's largest hospital.
+It is home to Kent's only league football club and to Kent's largest hospital, at the heart of the Medway community.
 This is vital for future healthcare provision for Medway residents and offers multiple training and career opportunities.
 The superlative Great Lines Heritage Park is on its doorstep.